 New in September 2017, Mint Market is located in The Prague Market (Hall 13) and occurs every Friday and Saturday.
-Inspired by the bustling weekend markets of Bangkok and London’s Camden, visitors can shop for independent fashion, food, books and design curios in a glorious, creative atmosphere.
-The perfect refuge when you’ve had your fill of traditional decs.
+Inspired by the bustling weekend markets of Bangkok and London’s Camden, visitors can shop for independent fashion, food, books, and design curios in a glorious, creative atmosphere.
+The perfect refuge when you’ve had your fill of traditional decks.

 Shopping for someone with unique taste?
-Accompanied by live music and frequented by younger shoppers, the Winter Warehouse Flea Market encourages browsers to dig for vintage treasures in lieu of tourist knick-knacks.
-Across several rooms at MeetFactory, a creative space and cultural centre, roughly 75 vendors will pile tables high with tchotchkes and fill racks with retro finds.
+Accompanied by live music and frequented by younger shoppers, the Winter Warehouse Flea Market encourages browsers to dig for vintage treasures instead of tourist knick-knacks.
+Across several rooms at MeetFactory, a creative space and cultural center, roughly 75 vendors will pile tables high with tchotchkes and fill racks with retro finds.
 The hunt is officially on.

 One of the city’s best farmers markets is also an excellent place to do some prepping for Christmas in Prague.
 Though there’s plenty of seasonal fare to sort through at the Jiřák Farmers Market, it’s also one of the best places to hunt for artisanal Czech goodies and gifts – particularly as the market stocks special, advent-themed gifts during the holiday season.
 From jars of honey and gingerbread men to locally made cider and sweets, this is stocking-filler central.